JunaidAce/Netlyzer/README.md

 # Opreating-Systems-Project
-This Repo is for my semester project of Opreating Systems I am building a CLI bases Network traffic analyzer
+This Repo is for my semester project of Opreating Systems.

+I am building a CLI based Network traffic analyzer.